mjdamgaard/UP-Web-Project/README.md

 By 'semantic' we refer to the fact that entities in the database can be linked via (user-provided) relations that can carry any meaning.
-Thus, if we take the fundamental entities inhabiting the database, which openSDB calls 'Terms' and which can represent everything from web resources to real-life objects, places and persons, the users of the SDB can then upload links between all these Terms in the form of relations, expressed as lexical items in a natural language (such as English).
+Thus, if we take the fundamental entities inhabiting the database, which can represent everything from web resources to real-life objects, places and persons, the users of the SDB can then upload links between all these entities in the form of relations, expressed as lexical items in a natural language (such as English).

 For instance we could have the lexical item: "is the director of", which a user might want to use as a relation to express e.g. that Peter Jackson is the director of The Lord of the Rings: The Fellowship of the Ring.
-That user can then upload or find the Terms "is the director of", "Peter Jackson" and "The Lord of the Rings: The Fellowship of the Ring" and subsequently use these to construct the statement: "Peter Jackson is the director of Lord of the Rings:
+That user can then upload or find the entities "is the director of", "Peter Jackson" and "The Lord of the Rings: The Fellowship of the Ring" and subsequently use these to construct the statement: "Peter Jackson is the director of Lord of the Rings:
 The Fellowship of the Ring."